Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 ### When to use regression:
 <ins> Prediction:</ins> Regression is used when you want to predict a continuous output variable.
 For instance, predicting house prices based on features like size, location, and number of bedrooms.

-Relationship Analysis: It helps in understanding the strength and direction of the relationship between variables.
-For instance, analyzing how changes in advertising expenditure impact sales.

-Forecasting: Regression is valuable in forecasting future trends or outcomes based on historical data patterns.
+<ins>Forecasting:</ins> Regression is valuable in forecasting future trends or outcomes based on historical data patterns.

-Risk Assessment: In fields like finance and insurance, regression can be used to assess risks by predicting potential losses or gains based on various factors.
+<ins>Risk Assessment:</ins> In fields like finance and insurance, regression can be used to assess risks by predicting potential losses or gains based on various factors.

-Optimization: Regression models can also be utilized in optimization problems, where the goal is to find the best possible outcome.
+<ins>Optimization:</ins> Regression models can also be utilized in optimization problems, where the goal is to find the best possible outcome.